mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 discovery of the jump drive, although this was about 10,000 years ago so absence of evidence is not evidence of absence.

-They appear to have been a favourite of the Vlani shugilii, in the caste’s role as food preparers and eventually preservers of tradition.
+They appear to have been a favorite of the Vlani shugilii, in the caste’s role as food preparers and eventually preservers of tradition.
 At some point training them to sing